dagainz/Correlator/docs/event-system.md

 # Event system

-The Correlator Event system consists of:
+The Correlator Event system consists both of events, which signify that something noteworthy has happened, and event handlers, which can take action in response to event.

+The front-end engine or any of the active modules can dispatch events.

 ## Events